Mesopotamian mythology: Common themes

 served confections, and poured cool water from waterskins.Upon hearing that his position in life did not matter in the underworld, Gilgamesh is terrified and seeks out Utnapishtim, who has achieved immortality after surviving the flood sent by the gods to wipe out humanity.
 Immortality is also touched on in the myth of Adapa.
 Adapa’s accidental refusal to eat the food of immortality offered to him by the gods is used as an explanation for the fact that humans die.

 Also common in Mesopotamian myths is the reoccurring concept that humanity’s purpose is to serve the gods.
 In all of the creation myths, humans are only made by the gods in order to help in the fields or offer sacrifices.
 When they get to be too numerous, loud, or otherwise bothersome, the gods attempt to control the population through plagues, droughts, and most famously, the great flood.
 This disregard for human life emphasizes the hierarchy that existed in the Mesopotamian consciousness, with humans existing as subjects to the will of the gods.

+A recent comprehensive study of ancient Mesopotamian rituals and their correlations with myths reveals that another recurrent topic of Mesopotamian myths is that specific rituals (Sumerian: me; Akkadian: parṣu) are in the possession of certain gods and how these rituals came into the possession of other gods or how they were given by the gods to humankind.